mdelhoneux/emnlp2021/src/pages/call-for-papers/ethics-review-questions.md

 *   Does the paper motivate the range of values used for identity characteristics in terms of how they relate to the research question?

 *   Does the paper discuss the ethical implications of categorizing people, either in training datasets or in the deployment of the technology?

+*Most of the text above comes from the [NAACL 2021 Ethics Review Questions](https://2021.naacl.org/ethics/review-questions/); we thank NAACL 2021 Ethics Chairs, Emily M. Bender and Karën Fort for drafting the prior version.*